 The computer room is used daily for class instruction as well as for students who wish to use the computers as tools.
 All students have network logins and these are not to be shared with anyone else.
 Students must have a pass to the computer room if they are attending during a non-scheduled class time.
-The computer room is open from 2:40 pm to 4:00 pm Monday and Wednesday.
+The computer room is open from 2:40 pm to 4:00 pm Monday, Tuesday and Thursday.
 Students may use the computer room after school only if they need to use the computers to complete an assignment.
 Board of Education regulations require students to use Internet access responsibly; these regulations also explain the consequences for various misuses.
-Please note: students who do not conform to computer regulations will lose their computer privileges.
+Please note: students who do not conform to computer regulations will lose their computer privileges and be subject to disciplinary action.